GerHobbelt/mupdf/docs/src/using-mupdf.rst

    :keywords: MuPDF, pdf, epub

-Using :title:`MuPDF`
+Using :title:`MuPDF` with :title:`C`
 ==========================================

-This intends to be an introductory guide into how to use :title:`MuPDF` with your :title:`C` code and as such assumes at lest an intermediate knowledge of :title:`C`.
+This intends to be an introductory guide into how to use :title:`MuPDF` with your :title:`C` code and as such assumes at least an intermediate knowledge of programming with :title:`C`.

 Basic :title:`MuPDF` usage example